 When was the last time you took a good look inside your pet’s mouth?
-According to PetMD, more than 80% of dogs will develop a significant oral health issue, such as infected gums or loose teeth.
+On average, more than 80% of dogs will develop a significant oral health issue, such as infected gums or loose teeth.
 Periodontal disease is the most common health problem diagnosed in cats.

 Prevention and treatment of your pet’s oral issues are important for the overall health of your dog or cat.
-Here are some tips to brush up on your pet’s oral health:
+Here are some tips to keep your pet's teeth healthy: